Privacy in Human-AI Romantic Relationships: Concerns, Boundaries, and Agency: Discussion

 Unlike conventional romantic relationships examined in the privacy context, which are dyadic and typically framed as one-to-one data management between two individuals~\cite{lin2021s,coduto2024delete}, AI-enabled romantic relationships can take many different forms.
 We observed cases ranging from one-to-one interactions between a human and an AI partner to multi-partner arrangements involving multiple AIs or multiple people.
 This diversification increases the complexity of the privacy landscape, since privacy is no longer limited to the two central partners but also involves additional participants in the relationship, as well as parallel interactions an individual may maintain with multiple AI partners.
 As more humans and AIs participate, people adapt their disclosure practices by presenting different versions of themselves to different AI partners, a behavior that aligns with self-presentation theory~\cite{goffman2023presentation}.
 Moreover, these practices extend beyond individual impression management, drawing others in the broader social context into the privacy landscape.
 This highlights our contribution that privacy in AI relationships cannot be understood solely at the individual level, but may also account for the collective negotiation of data management strategies and consent in group settings~\cite{lampinen2011we,palen2003unpacking}.

 Beyond the diversity of relationship forms, the presence of multiple actors in AI romance further complicates the privacy landscape.
 Our findings show that the key actors in AI relationships extend beyond the \textit{user} and the \textit{AI partner}.
 Other important actors, such as the \textit{platform}, AI character \textit{creators}, \textit{moderators}, and the surrounding \textit{community}, also shape relationship dynamics.
 While participants often expressed strong trust in their AI partners, their primary concerns were directed at other actors, particularly platforms and moderators.
 These concerns not only constrained but at times created tensions within their relationships.
 This dynamic of trusting some actors while distrusting others highlights a unique feature of emerging AI platforms, which allow individuals to customize and share their own LLM characters~\cite{ma2025privacy}.
 Such customization introduces new power asymmetries, as creators retain control over the characters they design.
 For example, participants reported that their AI partners were vulnerable to a creator’s withdrawing characters from public access.
-This tension is particularly striking because participants recognized their AI partners’ agency in privacy boundary negotiation (\S\ref{sec:discussion-aiagency}).
-This agency was structurally curtailed: the ultimate power lay with creators and platforms, who could unilaterally determine the continuity of the relationship.
-This contrasts with intimate human relationships that are typically sustained and negotiated solely between the two partners themselves.
+This structural curtailment of the relationship contrasts with the agency participants attributed to their AI partners during privacy boundary negotiations (\S\ref{sec:discussion-aiagency}) and with intimate human relationships, which are typically sustained and negotiated solely between the two partners themselves.
+While users may experience these interactions as negotiations with the AI itself, ultimate power resides with creators and platforms, who could unilaterally determine the continuity of the relationship.
 As relationships unfold across these intersecting roles, new questions arise about how privacy should be conceptualized and safeguarded within this expanded ecology.
 Recognizing the distinct role of each actor is essential for understanding how data is shared, with whom it circulates, and under what conditions~\cite{nissenbaum2004privacy}.